What causes olfactory hallucinations?

 Answer From Jonathan Graff-Radford, M.D.

-An olfactory hallucination (phantosmia) makes you detect smells that aren't really there in your environment.
+An olfactory hallucination, known as phantosmia, makes you detect smells that aren't in your environment.

 The odors you notice in phantosmia are different from person to person and may be foul or pleasant.
 You may notice the smells in one or both nostrils.
 The phantom smell may seem to always be there or it may come and go.

 Phantosmia may be caused by a head injury or upper respiratory infection.
-It can also be caused by aging, trauma, temporal lobe seizures, inflamed sinuses, brain tumors, certain medications and Parkinson's disease.
-Phantosmia can also result from COVID-19 infection.
+It also can be caused by aging, trauma, temporal lobe seizures, inflamed sinuses, brain tumors, certain medicines and Parkinson's disease.
+Phantosmia also can result from a COVID-19 infection.

-Talk to your health care provider if you have symptoms of phantosmia, so that they can rule out any serious underlying disorders that may be causing olfactory hallucination.
+Talk to your healthcare professional if you have symptoms of phantosmia.
+Your care professional can rule out any serious conditions that may be causing olfactory hallucination.

 With